What to Do in Milos, Greece: 3 Days of Fishing Villages

 Tsigrado Beach

 Exploring the best of the south side of the island, begin day 3 on Milos with a stop at Tsigrado Beach—if you dare.
-This rugged, enclosed beach sits surrounded by volcanic tuff cliffs, meaning you have to descend all that way on foot from the dirt parking lot on top of the plateau.
-In practice, this means climbing down two sets of rickety old wooden ladders with sand slipping away and the soft, pumice walls eroding beside you at the slightest touch.
+The rugged, enclosed beach at the base sits surrounded by volcanic tuff cliffs, meaning you have to descend all that way on foot from the dirt parking lot on top of the plateau.
+In practice, this means climbing down two sets of rickety old wooden ladders with sand slipping away under your feet and the soft, pumice walls eroding beside you at the slightest touch.

 Fyriplaka Beach

-Depending on your budget, join Milos Watersports from here on a kayaking tour exploring both the Tsigrado and Gerakas beach bays.
+Join Milos Watersports from the beach on a kayaking tour exploring both the Tsigrado and Gerakas coves.
 SUP and kayak rentals are available as well if you prefer to explore at your own pace.
-For a less manually intensive option, Firiplaka Boat Rental and Summer Stories operate rentals from this same beach in drive-your-own boat without a license and guided varieties with a skipper provided.
+For a less physically demanding option, Firiplaka Boat Rental and Summer Stories operate rentals from this same location in drive-your-own boat without a license and guided varieties where a skipper is provided.

 Provatas Beach